Recent News

 provide for all of us with your behavior and work ethic both in and out

 of the show ring.
-You are a great role model - Congratulations!
+We love you and you are a great role model - Congratulations!

 ROSARIO - 2007 National Grand Champion!!!